 All badges of rank, merit badges, Eagle Palms, and Venturing awards are restricted items.
 Unit leadership may not purchase these insignia for presentation without having filed an advancement report with the local council.

 Units should report advancement monthly.
 This assures member records are complete.
-Missing reports are a serious issue, for example, when it comes to documenting advancement for boards of review, the Eagle Scout rank, the Summit Award, the Quartermaster rank, and membership transfers or reinstatements.
+Missing reports are a serious issue, for example, accurate documentation is critical for boards of review, the Eagle Scout rank, the Summit Award, the Quartermaster rank, and membership transfers or reinstatements.
 To reflect an accurate count in the Journey to Excellence performance recognition program, it is also important that all advancement for a calendar year be recorded during that year.

 Youth members with severe and permanent mental or physical disabilities may work toward ranks, Eagle Palms, or Venturing awards even after they have passed the chronological age of eligibility for a program.
 For details, see, “Registering Qualified Members Beyond Age of Eligibility,” 10.1.0.0.